 - Two letters of recommendation providing evidence of your academic profile, preferably from two different institutions and, if possible, from two different countries

-- An overview of the expected costs for the entire duration of the project
+- An overview of the expected costs for the entire duration of the project, calculated using the interactive form

 - A letter from the official representative of the host institution confirming the following: